MCA Records

-MCA Records was an American record label owned by MCA Inc. established in 1972, though MCA had released recordings under that name in the UK from the 1960s.
-The label achieved success in the 1970s through the 1980s, often by acquiring other record labels, from ABC to Motown to Geffen.
-MCA Inc. became Universal Studios, Inc., in 1996, and the MCA record label was folded into Universal Music Group's Geffen Records in 2003, but Universal's MCA Nashville continues to use the moniker.
+MCA Records was an American record label owned by MCA Inc. established in 1972, though MCA had released recordings under that name in the United Kingdom from the 1960s.
+The label achieved success in the 1970s through the 1980s, often by acquiring other record labels, such as ABC, Motown, and Geffen.
+The MCA record label was folded into Universal Music Group's Geffen Records in 2003, but Universal's now-renamed Music Corporation of America continues to use the MCA moniker.

 History

 Background

 The U.S. arm of Britain's Decca Records was established in New York in 1934 In 1937, the owner of Decca, Edward R. Lewis, chose to split off the UK Decca company from the U.S. company (keeping his U.S. Decca holdings), fearing the financial damage that would arise for UK Companies if the emerging hostilities of Nazi Germany should lead to war – correctly foreseeing World War II.
 Lewis sold the remainder of his American Decca holdings when war did break out.
 U.S.-based Decca Records kept the rights to the Decca name in North and South America and parts of Asia including Japan.
 UK Decca owned the rights to the Decca name in the rest of the world.
 After the war, British Decca formed a new U.S. subsidiary, London Records.
 During this time, American Decca issued records outside North America on the Coral Records and Brunswick Records labels.